This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions are here to help you visualize how to make a small batch of refrigerator jam.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Place the blueberries and sugar in a medium-sized saucepan and bring to a simmer.
-Mash the berries slightly with a potato masher or the bottom of a fork.
+1. Cook the Blueberries: Add the blueberries and sugar to a medium-sized saucepan and heat over medium heat until the mixture begins to simmer.
+Use a potato masher or the back of a fork to gently mash the berries.

 a pot filled with blueberries and sugar on the stove.